Tinker Tenor Doctor Spy

-"Tinker, Tenor, Doctor, Spy" is the 124th episode of the science fiction television series Star Trek: Voyager, the fourth episode of the sixth season.
+"Tinker Tenor Doctor Spy" is the 124th episode of the science fiction television series Star Trek: Voyager, the fourth episode of the sixth season.
 The title is a parody of the famous 1974 novel Tinker Tailor Soldier Spy by John le Carré.

 In this EMH-centric episode the fictional USS Voyager spacecraft, lost on the wrong side of the Galaxy has a run in with some mysterious aliens.

 The episode's story was written by the cartoonist Bill Vallely, and is noted for its comedic elements.

 Plot

 The Doctor (Robert Picardo) asks Captain Kathryn Janeway (Kate Mulgrew) to alter his program to allow him to captain the ship if an emergency occurs.
 Janeway refuses the request.
-Despite this, the Doctor alters his own sub-routines, allowing him to daydream, while Voyager is traveling through an apparently harmless nebula.
-Among other ego-fulfilling fantasies, the daydreams include one where he becomes the "Emergency Command Hologram" and defeats an attacking alien vessel using a fictional deadly photonic cannon.
-The Doctor finds that his daydreams are occurring when he doesn't want them to, a side effect of his faulty programming, and the crew disables the new routines.
+Despite this, the Doctor alters his own sub-routines, allowing him to daydream instead.
+Among other numerous ego-fulfilling fantasies, the daydreams include one where he becomes the "Emergency Command Hologram" and defeats an attacking alien vessel using a fictional photonic cannon.
+When the Doctor finds that his daydreams are occurring when he doesn't want them to, a side effect of his faulty self-programming, the crew disables the new routines.

-Meanwhile, undetected by Voyager, the crew of an observation ship of the Hierarchy species has been monitoring Voyagers passage.
-As they have done with other ships that pass through the nebula, the Hierarchy determines whether there is any value on the ships, and if so, attacks them.
-Unable to scan Voyager via normal means, Hierarchy crewman Phlox (Note: Not to be confused with the character Doctor Phlox from Star Trek: Enterprise.) instead uses a microscopic tunneling scan.
-This latches onto the Doctor's program, allowing him to witness events experienced by the hologram, but these are actually the Doctor's fantasies.
-Phlox soon realizes his mistake, which the Hierarchy will severely punish as soon as it becomes known.
-The attack on Voyager for its anti-matter reserves already has been scheduled, so Phlox needs it to fail.
+Meanwhile, undetected by Voyager, the crew of an observation ship of the piratanical Hierarchy species has been monitoring Voyagers passage through an innoucuous nebula.
+As they have done with other ships Hierarchy determines whether there is any value in the ships, and if so, attacks them.
+Unable to scan Voyager by normal means, Hierarchy crewman Phlox (Note: Not to be confused with the character Doctor Phlox from Star Trek: Enterprise.) instead uses a "|microscopic tunneling scan".
+As it happens this latches onto the Doctor's program, specifically his fantasies.
+Phlox soon realizes his mistake, but the attack Voyager for its anti-matter reserve, based on his wildly erroneous report, has already been scheduled.
+The Hierarchy will severely punish him, so Phlox somehow needs it to fail.

-Phlox uses the tunneling scan to reactivate the Doctor's daydreaming programs to allow him to communicate with the hologram.
-Phlox explains the situation to the Doctor, who in turn reports this to Janeway.
-As Voyagers crew becomes aware of the approaching Hierarchy ships, Janeway arranges for the deception to be complete, temporarily turning the Doctor into the Emergency Command Hologram.
-The Doctor, less confident in reality than in his daydreams, is still able to bluff regarding use of the "photonic cannon" and the Hierarchy quickly retreats.
-Janeway commends the Doctor for his performance and arranges a team to evaluate the prospects of putting the hologram in charge of the ship under emergency situations.
+Phlox hacks into and reactivates the Doctor's daydreaming program, which allows them to communicate.
+Phlox explains the bizarre situation to the Doctor, who in turn reports to Janeway.
+As the very real Hierarchy ships approach, Janeway temporarily turns the Doctor into the Emergency Command Hologram; the double deception is now complete.
+The Doctor (less confident in reality than in his daydreams), is nonetheless able to bluff with his "photonic cannon" and the Hierarchy quickly retreats; both the Doctor's and Phlox's purposes have been served.
+Janeway commends the Doctor for his performance and arranges a team to evaluate the prospects of putting him charge of the ship under emergency situations.